K-12 Blended Teaching Competencies

 This is an example of what the callout boxes for the Blended Teaching Workbook look like.
 You will find these scattered throughout the book.
 You can access the Blended Teaching Workbook here.

-The Blended Teaching Workbook is a new resource introduced in Volume 2.
-Like Volume 2 itself, this resource takes a problems of practice approach to designing, developing, and implementing blended teaching.
-References to the Blended Teaching Workbook are scattered throughout this book with links to the Google Doc used to create the workbook.
+The Blended Teaching Workbook is a new resource introduced in the Volume 2 series.
+This resource takes a problems of practice approach to designing, developing, and implementing blended teaching.
+References to the Blended Teaching Workbook are scattered throughout each series edition with links to the Google Doc used to create the workbook.
 To use the Google Doc, you should make a copy of the Blended Teaching Workbook that you can edit and own.

 We hope that you enjoy the book we have put together, and encourage you to share it with others!
 Thank you again for exploring our work!